rramadugu/AIFRAUD/AIFRAUD/README.md

-# AIFRAUD
+# AIFRAUD - AI-Powered Fraud Detection in Fintech

-This repository contains an AI-based fraud detection pipeline.
+This repository contains data, models, source code, and notebooks.